JOIN THE 'FRIENDS WITH BENEFITS' COMMUNITY →

 No?
 Just me?

-I don’t even begrudge these insta-acquaintances their successes, but where did they find the time to catalogue them all?!
-I barely got my Christmas shopping done before the 24th.
+I don’t even begrudge these online friends and acquaintances their successes, but where did they find the time to catalogue them all?!
+I’ve still barely started my holiday shopping.

 Not so much about what’s behind me, but what’s ahead.